devbolcom/bolcom-openapi-java-client/README.md

-Bol.com OpenAPI java client
+Bol.com OpenAPI v4 java client
 ===========================================

-Provides an easy way to communicate with the Bol.com OpenAPI.
+Provides an easy way to communicate with the Bol.com OpenAPI v4.

 The `client` is what you want to use as dependency of your project.
 The `client` provides the easy way of communicating.
 See [client README.md](subprojects/client/README.md) on how to use it.